-- shareholder derivative lawsuits: the shareholder must first request the (board of) supervisors or the board of directors (executive director) to initiate the proceeding unless in the case of an emergency; and - labour disputes: a labour dispute shall be first brought before the labour dispute arbitration committee for arbitration before proceeding to the court.
+- shareholder derivative lawsuits: the shareholder must first request the (board of) supervisors or the board of directors (executive director) to initiate the proceeding unless in the case of an emergency; and - · labour disputes: a labour dispute shall be first brought before the labour dispute arbitration committee for arbitration before proceeding to the court.

 In practice, most civil disputes (suitable for mediation) will first be submitted to mediation.
-If no agreement is reached, then the whole case will go to trial and the people's court will render a judgment without delay.
+In Shanghai Courts, parties to the cases of labour dispute, road accident, family, small debt and other simple cases are required to go through the pre-litigation mediation.
+If no agreement is reached, then thie whole case will go to trial and the people's court will render a judgment without delay.